Why Hurricanes Were Assigned Female Names During The Early Years Of Meteorology

 1979

-In 1979, this setup had another noteworthy revision with the inclusion of male names with those of females.
-The National Hurricane Center also doesn't control the naming system, since the procedure is regulated by the World Meteorological Organization.
+In 1979, this setup had another noteworthy revision with the inclusion of male names alongside female names.
+The National Hurricane Center also doesn’t control the naming system, since the procedure is regulated by the World Meteorological Organization.

-It is this procedure that is firmly controlled by the WMO, which is currently followed worldwide, which we will discuss in more detail in the next session.
+It is this procedure that is firmly controlled by the WMO, which is currently followed worldwide, and we will discuss it in more detail in the next session.

 The WMO Hurricane Naming System